 Though the homeownership effect on success of children has been debated in academic literature, a recent study approached this question from a different perspective.
 Instead of trying to account for unobserved characteristics of homeowners, they examined whether there is a relationship between home ownership and engaged parenting behaviors in the home, school, and wider community for low to moderate income households.
 Researchers focused on four variables: parental school involvement, frequency of reading to child, child's participation in organized activities, and child's screen time (television viewing and playing videogames).
 Altogether, these measures reveal parenting behaviors broadly believed to be associated with positive child outcomes.
 The authors propose that homeownership provides for engaged parenting practices in two ways: economic and psycho-social.
 The economic impact of home ownership refers to the positive impact of nurturing neighborhoods.
 While both home owners and renters may aspire to be engaged parents, home owners likely live in neighborhoods with more opportunities for school involvement or participation in neighborhood activities.
-The psycho-social component refers to the idea that being a home owner may limit the severity of economic hardships and the degree to which financial hardships result in psycho-social stress and disengaged parenting.
-This idea works through two channels.
-First, low- to moderate-income households that are able to buy a home have already found ways to manage their limited finances in order to become eligible for a mortgage.
-If such effective strategies are sustained, it could help
+The psycho-social component refers to the idea that being a home owner may limit the severity of economic hardships and the degree to which financial hardships result in psycho-social stress

-12 Haurin, Donald R., Toby L. Parcel and R. Jean Haurin 2001.
+&lt;sup>12 Haurin, Donald R., Toby L. Parcel and R. Jean Haurin 2001.
 "The Impact of Homeownership on Child Outcomes."
 Low-Income Homeownership Working Paper Series LIHO-01.14, Joint Center for Housing Studies of Harvard University.

-13 Ellen, Ingrid Gould and Margery Austin Turner 1997.
+&lt;sup>13 Ellen, Ingrid Gould and Margery Austin Turner 1997.
 "Does Neighborhood Matter?
 Assessing Recent Evidence," Housing Policy Debate 8(4): 833-866.

-14 Boehm, Thomas P.; Schlottmann, Alan M. Does Home Ownership by Parents Have an Economic Impact on Their Children?
+&lt;sup>14 Boehm, Thomas P.; Schlottmann, Alan M. Does Home Ownership by Parents Have an Economic Impact on Their Children?
 Journal of Housing Economics, Sept.
 1999.
 Vol. 8, Iss.
 3, pgs 217-232.